Best managed WordPress hosting

 WP Engine is the leading WordPress digital platform.
 It hosts excellent uptime, WordPress specific security and unlimited monthly transfers.

 WP Engine includes many great tools needed for web hosting.
 These range from automated backups to 24/7 support (phone support on Growth and Scale packages).

 You can use WP Engine’s ‘actionable intelligence’ to gain insight into the performance of your pages, content and applications.

 WP Engine has four different price plans.
 All include free migration and free page performance.
-If you pay for a year’s subscription upfront, you get two months free.
+If you pay for a year’s subscription upfront, you get four months free.

 Prices start off at $35 per month which include a 60-day risk free guarantee.
 WP Engine also have a ‘Custom’ tier for larger businesses who want a plan more tailored for their individual needs.